 This information will help you learn how to use your incentive spirometer (in-SEN-tiv spy-rah-MEE-ter).
 It also answers some common questions about it.

 About Your Incentive Spirometer

-An incentive spirometer is a device that will expand your lungs by helping you to breathe more deeply and fully.
-The parts of your incentive spirometer are labeled in Figure 1.
+An incentive spirometer is a device that will expand your lungs by helping you breathe more deeply and fully.
+It measures how much air you can breathe into your lungs.

 How To Use Your Incentive Spirometer

 Here is a video that shows how to use your incentive spirometer:

 Before you use your incentive spirometer for the first time, you will need to set it up.
 First, take the flexible (bendable) tubing out of the bag and stretch it out.
 Then, connect the tubing to the outlet on the right side of the base (see Figure 1).
 The mouthpiece is attached to the other end of the tubing.